captbrando/hackingbrando/Branden, the Human.md

 **Executives are busy, be clear with asks.** The best employees are those that make their manager's job easier.
 When you go to an executive, make sure you have clearly summarized the issue you are bringing to them, provided solutions with a recommendation or plan forward, and do it without writing hundreds of words.

 **I like constant improvement, this is called *kaizen (改善)*.** I break complex systems down into components to understand them.
-When I see large or small inefficiencies in systems, I’d like to fix them with your help.
+When I see inefficiencies in systems, I’d like to fix them with your help.

 **A certain amount of process is healthy.** I like efficient, predictable outcomes with low variability.
 This stems from my consulting days where I led large teams performing complex work.
 I needed to ensure that Consultant A would give the same result that Consultant B would give—even when separated by an ocean.
 Inefficient, excess, manual, or non-value-add process drives me crazy.